Russia blocks media outlets, others hacked over Ukraine war | Technology

 Russia blocks media outlets, others hacked over Ukraine war

-Websites of several Russian media outlets were hacked on Monday, with a message condemning Moscows invasion of Ukraine appearing on their main pages, while others were blocked by the Russian authorities over their coverage of the war.
+The websites of several Russian media outlets were hacked Monday, with a message condemning Moscows invasion of Ukraine appearing on their main pages, while other media were blocked by the Russian authorities over their coverage of the war.

 - Country: